>

 What to Expect

-• Develop a deeper understanding of the need for integration of spiritual care in end-of-life settings
+• Develop a deeper understanding of the need for integration of spiritual care in end of life settings

 • Gain insight into multicultural perspectives on death and dying